 Making Black Rose Dragon:

 The more you use the skill, the more opportunities will you see for Synchro plays.
-Luckily, all of the Synchros used have no hard restrictions, so you can use Augmentation for anything you might be short off, in terms of levels.
+Luckily, all of the Synchros used have no hard restrictions, so you can use Duplication for anything you might be short off, in terms of levels.

-- Combos Rosenix Token
+- Rosenix Token Combo

 Of course, this is not optimal use of the skill.
 Those combos become much more potent when you have more cards in hand so your Synchro summon becomes unstoppable!

-In a way similar to Level Augmentation when used, because you need Rosenix token and a tuner in hand to utilize it properly.
+In a way similar to Level manipulation skills when used, because you often need Rosenix token and a tuner in hand to utilize it properly.
 This skill also allows you to turn unexpected boards into a massive threats!
 It also gives you access to “level 1 tuner” on demand, which can be quite strong, since it can’t be responded to.
 This skill is more versatile in lists that use Genex Undine because you will more often than not have Genex Controller in hand.

 There is a lot of possibilities for this deck, but i’ll list only the one that make a very strong impact: